swagger-api/swagger-petstore/README.md

 ```
 #### 3. Open the test plan and run the test
 1. In JMeter click on the open iIcon and select the test plan file for Pet Store performance test "petStore_Test Plan.jmx"(src/test/java/performance)
+2. After opening the test plan you will see four listeners (View Results Tree, Summary Report, Aggregate Report and Response Time Graph).
+Make sure the "Write results to file" path is pointing to the results file available on the projects performance folder (src/test/java/performance/results/test_results.xml)
-2. Click on the green **Start** button in the toolbar to run the test.
+32. Click on the green **Start** button in the toolbar to run the test.